 "Will we get a date night in February?" wonders Michael Caines as he checks the gloss on the cooling pink chocolate squares for the Love Flight.
 He is working hard at the job he loves.
 Michael's chosen passion is pouring out overtime into the grinders here at the factory in Boulder, Colorado, to make fresh pink craft chocolate, our star product of the season.
-It's made from liquid vegan white chocolate blended with organic raspberries for a fresh luxurious treat.
+It is made from liquid vegan white chocolate blended with organic raspberries for a fresh luxurious treat.
 In the splendid Mexican film Like Water for Chocolate, effort and emotion go into the food to a surreal level.
-In reality, the nuances of labor and love that is behind our vegan pink organic chocolate are all in the bars and you can taste it.
+In reality, the nuances of labor and love that are behind our vegan pink organic chocolate are all in the bars and you can taste it.

 Michael Caines hand-pouring chocolate in Boulder, Colorado.

 We really hope that when you get some in your hands, you take a little time with it.
 Eat mindfully.
 Close your eyes for the full effect of what in the expert tasting world is called mouthfeel.
 With Moksha pink chocolate, it is a glossy and smooth melt.
 You may notice the sensuous texture even before the creamy fruit and delicate chocolate express themselves.
 But you don't need to be a "super taster."
 If you know chocolate flavors, you will find them floating around.
 But the pink chocolate is particularly silky, and the sensation moves this indulgence way beyond flavor.
 Yes, this chocolate is felt as much as tasted.

 It's the butteriest plant-based butter.